kinshuk4/daily-coding-problem-solutions/problem1051_1100/README.md

 This problem was asked by Amazon.

 Given an array and a number `k` that's smaller than the length of the array, rotate the array to the right `k` elements in-place.

+## Daily Coding Problem: Problem #1100 [Hard]

+This problem was asked by Netflix.

+Given a sorted list of integers of length `N`, determine if an element `x` is in the list without performing any multiplication, division, or bit-shift operations.

+Do this in `O(log N)` time.